ggerganov/llama.cpp/README.md

 ![github-eval-2080ti-q4](https://github.com/SJTU-IPADS/PowerInfer/assets/34213478/0fc1bfc4-aafc-4e82-a865-bec0143aff1a)

 PowerInfer achieves up to 11x and 8x speedup for FP16 and INT4 models!

+## FAQs
+1. What if I encountered `CUDA_ERROR_OUT_OF_MEMORY`?
+   - You can try to run with `--reset-gpu-index` argument to rebuild GPU index for this model to avoid any stale cache.
+   - Due to our current implementation, model offloading might not be accurate as expected.
+You can try with `--vram-budget` with a slightly lower value or `--disable-gpu-index` to disable FFN offloading.
+2. What if...
+   - Issues are welcomed!
+Please feel free to open an issue and attach your running environment and running parameters.
+We will try our best to help you.

 ## TODOs
 We will release the code and data in the following order, please stay tuned!